Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Quantitative Analyses of Fairness and Explainability

 \section{Quantitative Analyses of Fairness and Explainability}

 To comprehensively understand the relationship between explainability and fairness in NLP models, we examine three ways in which model explanations can be applied to promote fairness.
 The subsequent sections detail the experimental setups for each application and report the corresponding results.
-For brevity, we report results on Civil Comments using BERT trained on single bias types and Qwen3.
-Results for additional models and the Jigsaw dataset are presented in Appendix \ref{appendix: performance and fairness} to \ref{appendix: rq3}.
+The workflow for our research questions is shown in Figure~\ref{fig:workflow}.
+For brevity, we report results on Civil Comments using BERT trained on single bias types and Qwen3-4B.
+We further demonstrate that our findings extend to other models and the Jigsaw dataset (Appendix~\ref{appendix: performance and fairness}–\ref{appendix: rq3}), and that they generalize across tasks, model alignment types, and sensitive token sets beyond those considered in the main experiments (Appendix~\ref{appendix:generalization}).